Our research is editorially independent but we may earn a commission for purchases made through our links.

 An adventurer’s paradise for those who want to combine luxury with outdoor activities while surrounded by breathtaking scenery, Explora Patagonia is considered one of the world’s best mountain lodges and a top resort in Chile.
 It lies on the banks of Lake Pehoe at the base of snow-dusted mountains, including the jagged peaks of the famous Torres del Paine massif.
 Food isn’t your typical average all-inclusive dishes, you can expect delicious meals paired alongside a carefully curated list of Chilean wines.
 The property has a lavish spa, an indoor pool, and an extensive menu of activities that include more than 50 different half and full-day hikes, horseback treks, and more.
 All rooms boast fabulous views of either Salto Chico waterfall or the central Torres Massif.
 You’ll even have a jaw-dropping view while soaking in your room’s Jacuzzi tub.

 Puyuhuapi Lodge sits own bay surrounded by incomparable beauty.
-Guests are transported here via a luxury catamaran and upon arrival enjoy many vantage points for taking in panoramic views over the fjord and the snow-capped Andes beyond.
-Activities include everything from kayaking, fly fishing, and dolphin watching to hikes that lead to the hanging glacier in Queulat National Park.
+Upon arrival guests enjoy many vantage points for taking in panoramic views over the fjord and the snow-capped Andes beyond.
+Activities include everything from kayaking and dolphin watching to hikes that lead to the hanging glacier in Queulat National Park.
 There are lots of options for relaxation too, including natural hot pools and a spa with thalassotherapy treatments, massages, and body masks.
 The waterfront restaurant serves mouthwatering regional seafood paired with prestigious Chilean wines, while rooms all come with terraces for gazing out at the mountains and fjord – there are no TVs or Wi-Fi to interrupt the peaceful atmosphere.

 Explora Rapa Nui is a luxurious Easter Island resort that caters to outdoor adventurers.
 It sits on a hillside overlooking the south coast of the island and offers a variety of guided excursions such as visits to the moai statues, hikes, bike rides, diving and snorkeling expeditions.
 Staff members typically specialize in particular subjects, such as local culture, birds, or archaeology to enhance the experience.
 There’s a spa, a shop selling outdoor gear and books, while delicious meals often feature classic Chilean dishes.
 Rooms all have panoramic views of the sea and bathrooms with hydromassage bathtubs.